 CITB is registered as a charity in England and Wales (Reg No 264289) and in Scotland (Reg No SC044875).

-CITB is devoted to building competitive advantage for the construction industry and the people who work in it.
+CITB is devoted to building competitive advantage for the construction industry and the people who work in it by ensuring that:

 - Individuals have the skills to compete for the best jobs and develop fulfilling careers

 - Companies have a highly skilled workforce that gives them a unique selling point in their sector

 - The industry has the skills to meet its clients’ needs and future challenges